giulianopz/lfcs/domains/5-service-configuration/e.md

 ### Squid Authentication

-If restricting access based on IP doesn’t work for your use case, you can configure squid to use a back-end to authenticate users.
+If restricting access based on IP doesn't work for your use case, you can configure squid to use a back-end to authenticate users.
 Squid supports Samba, LDAP, and HTTP basic auth.

-In this guide, we’ll use basic auth.
+In this guide, we'll use basic auth.
 It is a simple authentication method built into the HTTP protocol.

 To generate a crypted password, use the openssl tool.
 The following command appends the USERNAME:PASSWORD pair to the /etc/squid/htpasswd file:
 `printf "USERNAME:$(openssl passwd -crypt PASSWORD)\n" | sudo tee -a /etc/squid/htpasswd`